aurelilia/gamelin/README.md

 the speed requirements needed to make it work in the browser.

 ## Status
-The emulator is in an early, but usable state.
+The emulator is in a good and usable state.
 Both DMG and CGB emulation is complete and quite accurate, enough to make most commercial games run perfectly.

 ##### Missing console features